 If you’re not having sex with each other, you’ll both feel a little bit worse about yourselves.
 So maintaining a healthy level of physical intimacy helps you feel more confident and in return, you’ll avoid issues associated with insecurities.

 When you’re emotionally intimate with someone, you tell them everything.
 That includes things that are upsetting you.
 Because you’re actively talking to each other and working on keeping intimacy in a marriage alive, you avoid issues that can arise when that intimacy is gone.
 [Read: 25 tips to avoid marriage problems early on]

 This is obviously only if you already have a family or want a family in the future.
 Having a very strong emotional bond as a couple can really help your children learn about healthy relationships.

 This is super important for your relationship because when your family is healthy and happy, you harbor fewer negative feelings.
 When you’re happier in life, your relationship will be happy, too.

 If you feel like your marriage is struggling a little bit in the intimacy department, here’s how you can change that.

 It’s really easy to want to use your time as a couple and just catch up with social media or your favorite TV show.
 But you really have to focus on engaging with one another romantically if you want to get that intimacy back.
-[Read: 13 very romantic dinner date ideas for two]
+[Read: How much time should couples spend together?
+The real answers you need]

-#5 Seek therapy.
-Sometimes it’s really hard to see what the real problem in your relationship is.
-Going to relationship counseling and seeing a professional can help more than you think.
+Sometimes it’s really hard to see what the real problem in your relationship is when it comes to intimacy in a marriage.
+And sometimes, going to relationship counseling and seeing a professional can help more than you think.
 Don’t be afraid to admit that you need a little extra help to get your marriage on the right track.